kublermdk/yii2-phone-validator/README.md

 yii2-phone-validator
 ==============

-This is a very slightly modified version of https://github.com/udokmeci/yii2-phone-validator but with the latest giggsey/libphonenumber-for-php as of Q2 2022

-We even keep the same class name, so this should be a drop in replacement.

 Yii2 phone validator is a validator uses phone number util to validate and format the phone number attribute of model.

+> This is a very slightly modified version of https://github.com/udokmeci/yii2-phone-validator but with the latest giggsey/libphonenumber-for-php
+>
+> Created Q2 2022 and the whole reason is to add >= in the requires line for the composer.json i.e `"giggsey/libphonenumber-for-php": ">=8.0"`
+>
+> This means there's support for newer phone numbers as giggsey/libphonenumber-for-php is up to v8.12.48 as for 2022-05-26th whilst the original udokmeci/yii2-phone-validator was stuck on v7

+Note: You'll want to change from `udokmeci\yii2-phone-validator` to `kublermdk\yii2PhoneValidator` if you were using the old one.